top of page

 The Lord called me from the womb, from the body of my mother he named my name.

-Here, the unborn John the Baptist is described as responding while still in the womb, showing personal identity before birth:
+Here, the unborn John the Baptist is described as responding while still in the womb, showing personal identity before birth.
+Here, Mary was pregnant with Jesus and Elizabeth was pregnant with John:

 Luke 1:41